elliotmangini/blog-agile-01/README.md

 > "From its inception Agile was built to react to changes more rapidly and be more flexible than previous methodologies.
 It's right in the name-- Agile outlines strategies that work better for larger organizations and can help build a stronger relationship between the organization and its end-users."

-What are some main practical difference between Agile and Waterfall?
+What are some main practical differences between Agile and Waterfall?

 > "Waterfall works rigidly as a linear SDLC, while Agile works iteratively and as such is able to continuously deliver and adjust.
 The increments must be small (time-boxed), usable, and high-quality.
 The modular approach requires individuals in the organization to have a broad understanding of the products being built and the management must embody and exemplify Agile's core values.
 The awareness and cross-functionality required for Agile is supported by working patterns like Scrum that ensure teams stay organized and that high visibility is maintained through events like retrospectives and daily scrum meetings."